Atlas-Rhythm/Hive/docs/Hive/Configuration/Uploads.md

 ## `MaxFileSize` - `long`

 The maximum file size in bytes.
-It must also be > 0, otherwise, it will be set to: `32 * 1024 * 1024` on default.
+It must also be > 0.
+It will be set to: `32 * 1024 * 1024` on default.
-This configuration option must also be present.
+This configuration option is required.